DataJuggler/Configurator/ReadMe.txt

 same environment (same web.config, folder permissions and database).

 This program makes a very big assumption, and that is the source and target folders must be the same on each machine.
+If they are not, you will need to do a search and replace in the ConfigOutput.txt file for each file entry.

 Example: